shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 ### The Packing List Analogy

 Imagine you're sending a friend to recreate your exact recipe in their own kitchen.
 Instead of having them guess what's needed, you hand them a **precise shopping list**: "2.2 version of pandas, 1.4 version of scikit-learn..."
-They take that list to *their own* hardware store (`pip`) and buy exactly what's specified — nothing more, nothing less, and no guessing about versions.
+They take that list to *their own* hardware store (`pip`) and buy exactly what's specified.

 `requirements.txt` is exactly this packing list for your Python project.
 It's the single source of truth for "what does this project need to run."